Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling: Conclusions

 \section{Conclusions}

-This paper applied inverse uncertainty quantification to determine interaction forces in the cell-resolved AB arterial tissue model from the experimental data of biological tissue's macroscopic behaviour.
+This paper applied inverse uncertainty quantification to determine interaction forces in the cell-resolved agent-based arterial tissue model from the analytical data of biological tissue's macroscopic behaviour.
 Considering the computational intensity of the model, the necessity of surrogate modelling was anticipated.
-Overall, attractive force coefficients were successfully calibrated using the proposed IUQ model, which means that interaction forces between the AB arterial tissue model cells were found, providing a reasonable macroscopic stress-strain relationship for uniaxial strain tests.
+Overall, attractive force coefficients were successfully calibrated using the proposed IUQ model, which means that interaction forces between the agent-based arterial tissue model cells were found, providing a reasonable macroscopic stress-strain relationship for uniaxial strain tests.
 As a result, the model reveals a realistic mechanical behaviour of biological tissue.
-Furthermore, this methodology can be generalized to other forces and models as well.

-The direct application of the obtained arterial tissue model with realistic macroscopic behaviour is simulating implantation of a stent for ISR3D model.
-A viable microscale AB model of arterial tissue can be adapted to other mechanobiological applications, such as models of valves or vein grafts.
-Also, the methodology presented here can be applied to other microscale models where mechanical properties are important, e.g. for osteopathology.
-A reliable tissue model plays an essential role in investigating the tissue's behaviour, for example, during and after medical interventions.
-Ultimately, these models will help us to understand and treat cardiac pathologies.
+The result is a versatile and generalisable approach for modelling and calibrating microscale model of natural phenomena using inverse uncertainty quantification techniques and surrogate modelling based on a macroscale mechanical model.